codahale/veil-go/README.md

 * [STROBE](https://strobe.sourceforge.io) for confidentiality, authentication, and integrity.
 * [ristretto255](https://ristretto.group) for key agreement and signing.

-ristretto255 [uses a safe curve, has non-malleable encodings, and has no co-factor concerns](https://ristretto.group/why_ristretto.html).
+ristretto255 [uses a safe curve, is a prime-order cyclic group, has non-malleable encodings, and has no co-factor concerns](https://ristretto.group/why_ristretto.html).
 STROBE is built on the Keccak 𝑓-\[1600\] permutation, the core of SHA-3, which has seen [significant scrutiny over the last decade](https://keccak.team/third_party.html).

 The underlying philosophy is that expressed by [Adam